Line of Credit or Credit Card, What's The Difference?

 Hard inquiries are when a company or agency checks your credit to make a lending decision.
-It is recorded on your report and may lower your credit score.
-Multiple hard checks in a short period of time will look bad, as it may tell lenders you’re financially unstable.
+A hard credit check is typically recorded on your credit report and may lower your credit score.
 This is why you need to authorize a hard check before a financial institution may use it.

-By contrast, the soft check does not lower your score, and in most cases, it’s not recorded.
-Unlike a hard check, you do not need to authorize them, and they may be done by a would-be employer, or your credit card company before they offer you a promotion.
+By contrast, a soft credit check does not lower your score, and in most cases, it’s not recorded.
+Unlike a hard check, you do not need to authorize them, and they may be done by a would-be employer or your credit card company before they offer you a promotion.
 However, there's no differentiation between a hard a soft credit check on a subprime credit report.

 How Do I Apply For a Credit Card?

-In this day and age, it’s actually very likely that a credit card will come to you.
-You are probably bombarded with credit card offers in the mail and through online ads all over social media.
+In this day and age, it’s actually likely that a credit card may send you promotional offers.
+You might be bombarded with credit card offers in the mail and through online ads all over social media.
 The problem with this is these ads can promise you X and Y, with all these great rewards and perks.
 But if you read the fine print, like anything, this is subject to approval.
-Just because you’re sent a fake card in the mail, does not mean you qualify for a real one.
+Just because you’re sent a card in the mail, does not mean you qualify for a real one.

-The people who sent it to you have no idea what your credit score/history looks like, so in reality, they’re asking you to apply – not offering you a card.
+The people who sent it to you have no idea what your credit score/history looks like, so in reality, they’re asking you to apply — not firmly offering you a functional credit card.

 In any case, the process is fairly similar across the board, whether you’re applying online, over the phone, or with somebody at a department store.
-They will run a “hard check” on your credit, which again, might hurt your credit rating.
-They will also assess your credit history and your employment situation when coming to a decision.
+They may run a “hard check” on your credit, which again, might hurt your credit rating.
+They may also assess your credit history and your employment situation when coming to a decision.

 If you qualify, they will send you a card in the mail and that could take several weeks.
-Unfortunately, if you don’t qualify, you get nothing except for a slight ding on your credit rating because of the hard inquiry they did during the application process.
-This can feel like a bit of a slap in the face.
+Unfortunately, if you don’t qualify, you get nothing except for the potential ding on your credit rating because of the hard inquiry.
+This may feel like a bit of a slap in the face.

-Again, this process can take a few weeks.
+Again, this process may take a few weeks.
 So, if you’re in need of immediate help, your best option may be to apply for a line of credit online.

 One key area where the line of credit and credit card are similar is that they may be able to help toy build your credit history.

 Let’s take a look at both: